Share

 Potential Credit Score Impact

 Engaging in debt relief can significantly impact your credit score.
-Debt settlement, for instance, might lower your score because creditors may report settled debts as less than fully paid.
-Bankruptcy, while sometimes necessary, can stay on your credit report for up to ten years, affecting your ability to secure loans or credit cards in the future.
+Debt settlement, for instance, can lower your score since you will not be making timely payments to creditors as you would be normally.
+Due to missing payments you can expect your credit score to drop in the short term.
+On the other hand, Bankruptcy, while sometimes necessary, can stay on your credit report for up to ten years, affecting your ability to secure loans or credit cards in the future.
+Bankruptcy is also public knowledge so that blemish will remain with you and people will be able to see that you claimed bankruptcy.

 Fees and Costs